FirdavsNazar/Firdavs0108/README.md

 #### Frontend Developer

-I'm Firdavs but you can call me Fredrick.
-I'm from Uzbekistan, now I am in Korea because of studying.
-I really enjoy learning programming languages.
-In these day, I am learning Java.
+ I'm Firdavs, but feel free to call me Fredrick.
+Originally from Uzbekistan, I currently find myself in Korea pursuing my studies.
+I derive immense pleasure from delving into the world of programming languages.
+Presently, my focus is on mastering Java.

 Skills:  REACT / JS / HTML / CSS / TYPESCRIPT/  JAVA